Traton

-Traton SE, known as the Traton Group (formerly Volkswagen Truck & Bus AG), is a subsidiary of the Volkswagen Group and one of the world's largest commercial vehicle manufacturers, with its MAN, Scania, Navistar, and Volkswagen Caminhões e Ônibus brands.
+Traton SE, known as the Traton Group (formerly Volkswagen Truck & Bus AG), is a subsidiary of the Volkswagen Group and one of the world's largest commercial vehicle manufacturers, with its Scania, MAN, International, Volkswagen Truck & Bus, IC Bus and Neoplan brands.
 The company also has digital services branded as RIO.
-In 2020, the group sold around 190,200 vehicles.
+In 2024, the group sold 334,215 vehicles.
 The range of products includes light-, medium-, and heavy-duty trucks, as well as vans and buses.
-As of December 31, 2020, Traton employed around 82,600 people in its commercial vehicle brands.
+As of December 31, 2024, Traton employed around 105,000 people in its commercial vehicle brands.

 History

 In 1979, Volkswagen AG held a 67% share in Chrysler Motors do Brasil Ltda., a Brazilian commercial vehicle manufacturer.
 In 1980, Volkswagen acquired the remaining shares in Chrysler, renamed the company Volkswagen Caminhões e Ônibus Ltda., and assigned it to the Volkswagen Commercial Vehicles division.

 In 2000 Volkswagen contributed 3 billion German marks to Swedish Scania AB, controlling 34% of the voting rights and holding 18.7% of the share capital.
 In 2006, MAN SE presented Volkswagen and the other Scania shareholders with a takeover offer in the amount of 9.6 billion euros.
 A few days later, Volkswagen rejected the offer, and broached the subject of a potential truck alliance for the first time.

 In October 2006, Volkswagen AG announced that it had acquired 15% of MAN SE, but did not intend to take over.
 On October 12, 2006, MAN SE increased its takeover bid to Scania by 400 million euros, bringing it to a total of 10 billion euros.
 At the same time, it bought additional shares, giving it control of about 14% of Scania AB.
 After the partners also rejected the revised offer, MAN withdrew the offer in January 2007, and began talks about a possible alliance between the three companies.
 To further consolidate this alliance, Volkswagen acquired another 14.9% of MAN.
 Shortly afterwards, Volkswagen announced that it now held 35.3% of the Scania voting rights.
 Volkswagen acquired a further 30.62% of the voting rights from the Swedish Investor AB and the Wallenberg foundations in March 2008.
 Volkswagen had already controlled this share in the past by means of an agreement with the existing shareholders.